longtongster/distributed-training-pytorch-eks/README.md

 # Ping the master pod
 ping pytorchjob-distributed-training-master-0
 ```
 My experience is that sometimes the service discovery might take a while.
 Check the logs of the pod to see if they have started training and only then execute the commands below.
+In order to decrease the discovery we added some environment variables to the `pytorch-lob-cpu.yaml` in order to reduce it but I am not sure tha this will succeed.

 ```
 # Test if port is accessible